 Jean-Baptiste Kléber

-Portrait by [[Jean-Urbain Guérin]], 1798 ([[Nationalmuseum]], [[Stockholm]]) Jean-Baptiste Kléber (; 9 March 1753 – 14 June 1800) was a French military leader of the French Revolutionary Wars.
-After serving for one year in the French Royal Army, he entered Habsburg service seven years later.
+Portrait by [[Jean-Urbain Guérin]], 1798 ([[Nationalmuseum]], [[Stockholm]]) Jean-Baptiste Kléber (; 9 March 1753 – 14 June 1800) was a French army officer and architect who served in the War of the Bavarian Succession and French Revolutionary Wars.
+After serving for one year in the French Royal Army, he joined the Imperial Army of the Holy Roman Emperor seven years later.
 However, his humble birth hindered his opportunities.
-Eventually, he volunteered for the French Revolutionary Army in 1792 and quickly rose through the ranks.
+Eventually, Kléber joined the French Revolutionary Army in 1792 and quickly rose through the ranks.

 Published 1988